-Experienced Representation for All Child Custody Matters in West Michigan
+An Experienced Grand Rapids Child Custody Attorney for All Custody Matters in West Michigan

 In addition to representing clients during the divorce process, we also have extensive experience representing parents in post-divorce and post-separation enforcement proceedings and requests to modify child support orders.
 If your former spouse or partner is interfering with your custody or visitation rights, or if you need to see about having your parenting rights modified, we can help you understand the options you have available.

 Establishing Custody During a Divorce: Michigan’s “Best Interests” Factors

 Under Michigan law, determining what is in a child’s “best interests” with regard to custody and visitation after a divorce involves applying a set of legal factors to the circumstances at hand.
 Section 722.23 of the Michigan Compiled Laws requires an evaluation of the “sum total” of these factors, although certain factors may weigh more heavily than others depending upon the particular facts involved.

 - The “love, affection, and other emotional ties” that exist between the parents and their children

 - Each parent’s “capacity and disposition” to provide their children with love, affection, and guidance

 - Each parent’s “capacity and disposition” to provide their children with food, clothing and medical care and meet their children’s other material needs

 - Each parent’s moral fitness

 - Each parent’s “willingness and ability” to facilitate and encourage a close and continuing parent-child relationship between the child and the other parent